hdsu-bioquant/hdsu-bioquant.github.io/_pages/teaching/workshop_singlecell.md

 <a id="lab2"></a>
 ### HANDS-ON SESSION 2: SPATIAL TRANSCRIPTOMICS ANALYSIS (1 HOUR)

-#### Part 1: Introduction to Spatial Transcriptomics (15 min)
+#### Part 1: Brief Introduction to Spatial Transcriptomics (15 min)

-1. **Overview of Visium technology**
-   - How Visium captures spatial gene expression data
-   - Resolution considerations (55μm spots containing multiple cells)
-   - Relationship between histological features and gene expression

-2. **Introduction to the mouse cortex Visium dataset**
-   - Origin of the dataset (Allen Brain Institute)
-   - Overview of the cortical regions and layers captured
-   - Connection to the single-cell dataset explored earlier
+Vitesse is a framework for single-cell spatial omics datasets.
+It is available in different format (standalone application, widget, ...).
+We will use a web implementation which provides some basic functionalities for exploration of a Visium data.

 #### Part 2: Web-based Exploration using Vitessce (45 min)

 1. **Getting started with Vitessce**
    - Navigate to [vitessce.io](https://vitessce.io/#?dataset=spatialdata-visium) in your web browser
-   - Select the mouse brain spatial dataset from the demos section
+   - Select the mouse brain spatial dataset (Kleshchevnikov et al., Nature Biotechnology 2022) from the *Examples* section (top of the page)
    - Familiarize yourself with the interface components:
      * Image viewer panel
      * Gene expression visualization tools